top of page

 The Railway’s collection has continued to expand, and we now have five steam locomotives on site, although not all are fully restored.

-The search for additional diesel locomotives and rolling stock items carried on, and today the Railway has a comprehensive collection.
+The search for additional locomotives and rolling stock carried on, and today the Railway has a comprehensive collection.

 A more detailed illustrated guide book is available from the Railway's station shop.